-8.2.
+13.2.
 TCP Wrappers

 Many UNIX system administrators are accustomed to using TCP wrappers to manage access to certain network services.
 Any network services managed by xinetd (as well as any program with built-in support for libwrap) can use TCP wrappers to manage access. xinetd can use the /etc/hosts.allow and /etc/hosts.deny files to configure access to system services.
-As the names imply, hosts.allow contains a list of rules clients allowed to access the network services controlled by xinetd, and hosts.deny contains rules to deny access.
-The hosts.allow file takes precedence over the hosts.deny file.
+As the names imply, hosts.allow contains a list of rules that allow clients to access the network services controlled by xinetd, and hosts.deny file.
 Permissions to grant or deny access can be based on individual IP address (or hostnames) or on a pattern of clients.
 See the Official Red Hat Linux Reference Guide and the hosts_access man page for details.

-8.2.1. xinetd
+13.2.1. xinetd